22: The Mother of the Groom (John 2:4 & 12)

 The day that Jesus revealed who He really was, was going to be the day she would have to let go of Him as a Mother.
 At that moment she would be giving Him away to another.
 Actually a world full of others, many of whom were not going to treat Him so well.
 She was going to give Him away to people He would woo with His love only to have most of them reject Him and turn their backs on Him.
 That moment, when He let Himself be truly known, would cost her dearly, but being a mother she probably wasn’t thinking about that.
 She was more likely to be thinking about what it would cost Him.

 So, in the end, she decided to take matters into her own hands.
-Rather than wait and wonder when Jesus is going to reveal Himself for who He really was, she decided to do it for Him.
+Rather than wait and wonder when Jesus was going to reveal Himself for who He really was, she decided to do it for Him.

 Fittingly, she chose to do it at a wedding.
 The wedding at Cana of Galilee.